game-of-drones/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.

 * First, I imported the signnames.csv file, and created a label_to_name `map`.
 * Then, for each label, I randomly chose one image for each label and plotted them with corresponding name.